meltano/meltano/blog/1-revisiting-the-meltano-strategy.md

 Since every next stage of the data lifecycle depends on the result of the one that came before it (we're talking about data pipelines after all), our prioritization process had a cyclical nature.
 We would start with the first stage (extraction and loading), and keep iterating on Meltano's capabilities in that area right up to the point where they would unlock further improvements in the next stage (transformation).
 Then we'd move on and direct our focus there, until it once again became time to move on to the next stage (orchestration), and so on.
 Once the final stage (analysis) was reached, we would go all the way back to the first stage and the journey through the stages would start again.

+## Version 1 and the startup founder persona

 In October 2019, we released [Meltano Version 1](https://meltano.com/blog/2019/10/07/meltano-graduates-to-version-1-0/), which marked the completion of one such journey through the stages, and the realization of the end-to-end vision in principle.
 Assuming a data warehouse or simple [PostgreSQL](https://www.postgresql.org/) database had already been set up, you could now [install Meltano on your local machine](https://meltano.com/docs/self-hosted-installation.html), [initialize a project](https://meltano.com/docs/getting-started.html#create-your-first-project), [spin up the web-based UI](https://meltano.com/docs/getting-started.html#start-the-application), [install a data source](https://meltano.com/docs/analysis.html#connect-data-sources) (which adds the relevant extractor, loader, transformation, and model plugins to your project), enter your connection details, hit the Connect button, and find yourself looking at [reports and dashboards visualizing your data](https://meltano.com/docs/analysis.html#explore-your-data) a few minutes later.
 A most impressive demo, if you ask me!

 In spite of our aspirations, though, we had not yet managed to attract an open source community to build this tool (and its plugins!) with us, and while there had been a lot of interest in the project from the beginning, no data teams were jumping at the chance to replace their existing stack with Meltano yet.
 While we had certainly proven the concept, we had not yet gotten it to a place where the value it could bring was significant or obvious enough that new or existing data teams would actually consider it an alternative to more traditional stacks.